Andrea/andrea.github.io/_posts/2017-02-08-assertions.markdown

 this is becasue intellij doesn't import this setting from gradle.

-To disable it go to Run -> Edit Configurations... in VM options remove `-ea`
+To disable it go to Run -> Edit Configurations... in VM options remove `-ea` Removing this option means we are not checking for [assertions](http://docs.oracle.com/javase/specs/jls/se8/html/jls-14.html#jls-14.10) sometimes external libraries use this.